A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

 \subsubsection{Application on State Tomography}

+After obtaining the error model parameters, we can further use this model mitigate the measurement errors in other circuits.
 We first apply error filters to the results of state tomography on circuits that make bell basis from $\ket{00}$ and $\ket{000}$.
 Qubit 0 and 1 are used for 2-qubit state and Qubit 0 to 2 are used for 3-qubit state in \texttt{ibmqx2}.
-The fidelity between density matrices from (corrected) state tomography result and theoretical quantum state is listed in Table \ref{tab:tomo}.
-For 2-qubit state tomography, filters constructed from posterior means by Algorithm \ref{alg:noise_params} and standard Bayesian provides similar fidelity as the one by the Qiskit filter.
-However, for 3-qubit tomography, filters from both Bayesian methods give significantly better fidelity, and their performance are similar.
-As Qiskit filter assumes correlation in the measurements while our model does not, the fildelity in Table \ref{tab:tomo} indicates that Bayesian methods provide better choices of parameter values in this experiment.
+The fidelity between density matrices from (corrected) state tomography result and theoretical quantum state is listed in Table~\ref{tab:tomo}.
+For the 2-qubit state tomography, filters constructed from posterior means by the consistent Bayesian and the standard Bayesian provides similar fidelity as that by the Qiskit filter.
+However, for 3-qubit tomography, filters from both Bayesian methods yield better fidelity, and their performance are similar.
+We note that the Qiskit filter assumes correlation in the measurements, which requires more model parameters, while our model does not.
+The fidelity in Table~\ref{tab:tomo} indicates that Bayesian methods enable us to use fewer parameters to obtain better results.